Cancers of the Oral Mucosa

 Cervical lymph node metastasis from oral cancer.

-This photo illustrates the importance of a thorough oral exam.
-Early oral squamous cell carcinoma (OSCC) on lateral border of tongue.
-Notice the ulcer, tender at time of diagnosis, but not indurated, which was missed by referral doctor.
+This photo illustrates the importance of a thorough oral examination.
+Oral squamous cell carcinoma on lateral posterior border of tongue.
+Notice the ulcer, tender at the time of diagnosis, but not indurated, which was missed by the referral doctor.
+Oral cancer on the posterior border of the tongue is difficult to see unless the tongue is pulled forward.

-Oral squamous cell carcinoma (OSCC) presenting as a large, ulcerated lump on the left anterior lateral border of the tongue.
+Advanced oral squamous cell carcinoma presenting as a large, ulcerated lump on the left anterior and midlateral border of the tongue.

 Issue No Serious Concern Concern: Consider Referral to Specialist if Clinician or Patient Concerned, Especially if Multiple Issues Apply Serious Concern: Referral to a Specialist